Cage Space Requirements

 a standard "shoebox" type cage

-can hold 4 adult female mice or 5 adult male mice and a rat shoebox cage
+can hold 4 adult female mice or 5 adult male mice and the larger rat shoebox cage can house

 2 adult rats (3 if each is less than 500 g).